-FIELD PLACEMENT PROCESS PROCEDURE FOR PLACING STUDENTS
+FIELD PLACEMENT PROCESS

+Field Placements are a significant part of your preparation for professional social work practice.
 The placement process begins after students have completed required liberal arts foundation and social work courses.
-Prior to being placed in the field, students must be accepted into Candidacy, have a minimum GPA of 2.5, and have no outstanding NG grades for social work courses.
-Additionally, in order to enter the senior year field practicum, students must pass a comprehensive exam.
+Prior to being placed in the field, students must be accepted into Candidacy, successfully completed the required pre-requisite courses, have a minimum GPA of 2.5, and have no outstanding or incomplete grades for social work courses.